SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 To find out more about the influence of genetics on hair texture:

-The Tech Interactive provides information about curly hair.
+The Tech Interactive provides information about hair texture.

 More detailed information about the genetics of hair thickness and hair texture is available from Online Mendelian Inheritance in Man (OMIM).